 6pt If $\p$ is a diffeology on $X$, then $(X,\p)$ is called a \textbf{diffeological space} and, if $(X,\p)$ and $(X',\p')$ are two diffeological spaces, a map $f:X\rightarrow X'$ is \textbf{smooth} if and only if $f\circ\p\subset\p'$. \end{Definition}

 The notion of a diffeological space is due to J.M.
-Souriau, see \cite{Sou}; see also \cite{Igdiff} and \cite{Chen} for related constructions.
+Souriau, see \cite{Sou}; see also \cite{Chen} for related constructions, and \cite{Igdiff} for a contemporary point of view.
 Of particular interest to us is the following subcategory of the category of diffeological spaces.

 \begin{Definition} A \textbf{Fr\"olicher} space is a triple $(X,\F,\C)$ such that

 - $\C$ is a set of paths $\R\rightarrow X$,

 - $\F$ is the set of functions from $X$ to $\R$, such that a function $f:X\rightarrow\R$ is in $\F$ if and only if for any $c\in\C$, $f\circ c\in C^{\infty}(\R,\R)$;